 Dogs in Ancient Greece

 Clearly, the dog was an important part of Egyptian society and culture but the same was true of ancient Greece.
-The dog appears in Greek literature early on in the figure of the three-headed dog Cerberus who guarded the gates of Hades.
+The dog was companion, protector, and hunter for the Greeks and the spiked collar, so well known today, was invented by the Greeks to protect the necks of their canine friends from wolves.
+Dogs appear in Greek literature early on in the figure of the three-headed dog Cerberus who guarded the gates of Hades.
 One example of this in art is the Caeretan black-figure hydria vase of Heracles and Cerberus from c.
 530-520 BCE (presently in the Louvre Museum in Paris, France).
 In Greece, as in ancient Sumeria, the dog was associated with female deities in that both the goddesses Artemis and Hecate kept dogs (Artemis, hunting dogs while Hecate kept black Molossian dogs).

 Probably the most famous dog story from ancient Greece, however, is that of Argos, the loyal friend of King Odysseus of Ithaka from Book 17 of Homer’s Odyssey (c.
 800 BCE).
 Odysseus comes home after being away for twenty years and, thanks to help from the goddess Athena, is not recognized by the hostile suitors who are trying to win Odysseus’s wife, Penelope’s hand in marriage.
 Argos, however, recognizes his master and rises up from where he has been faithfully waiting, wagging his tail in greeting.
 Odysseus, in disguise, cannot acknowledge the greeting for fear of giving away his true identity in front of the suitors and so ignores his old friend; and Argos lays back down and dies.
 In this, as in the story in The Mahabharata, the loyalty of the dog is depicted in the exact same way.
 Though separated by different cultures and hundreds of years, the dog is depicted as the loyal, devoted figure to his master, whether that master returns the devotion or not.